Semistructured data in Amazon Redshift - Amazon Redshift

 The materialized views with the shredded data are a good example of performance and usability advantages to your classic analytics cases.
 When you perform analytics on the shredded data, the columnar organization of Amazon Redshift materialized views provides better performance.
 Furthermore, users and business intelligence (BI) tools that require a conventional schema for ingested data can use views (either materialized or virtual) as the conventional schema presentation of the data.

 After your PartiQL materialized views have extracted the data found in JSON or SUPER into conventional columnar materialized views, you can query the materialized views.
-For more information on how the SUPER data type works with materialized views, see Using SUPER data type with materialized views.
+For more information on how the SUPER data type works with materialized views, see SUPER data type and materialized views.

 You can apply dynamic data masking policies to scalar values on the paths of SUPER type columns.
 For more information about dynamic data masking, see Dynamic data masking.
 For information about the using dynamic data masking with the SUPER data type, see Using dynamic data masking with SUPER data type paths. (preview)